Explicit Brauer-Manin obstructions on plane quartics

-The claimed surjectivity of the map to $\left(k^\times/k^{\times 2}\right)_S^*$ follows from the local-global principle for $\HH^2(k,\mu_2(\kbar)) \simeq \Br(k)[2]$.
+and that the second map here is injective by global class field theory.
 For the reader less familiar with duality theorems in Galois cohomology we note that exactness of~\eqref{eq:Hilb1} can be deduced directly from the well-known Hilbert reciprocity law.

 The restriction map and the pairing $\langle\,,\,\rangle_S$ give maps

 The bottom row of~\eqref{eq:Hilb1} maps surjectively onto~\eqref{eq:Hilb2}, from which it follows that~\eqref{eq:Hilb2} is an exact sequence.
 This exactness is equivalent to the claim that the left kernel of $\langle \,,\, \rangle_{S}$ is the image of the restriction map. \end{proof}